Climate Impacts Research Centre (CIRC), Umeå universitet

 Integrated Carbon Observation System (ICOS)

-Integrated Carbon Observation System, ICOS, is a European research infrastructure to quantify and understand the greenhouse gas balance of the European continent and of adjacent regions.
+ICOS is a European research infrastructure to quantify and understand the greenhouse gas balance of the European continent and of adjacent regions.
 ICOS is built up as a collaboration of nationally operated measurement stations in 17 European countries.
 Abisko Scientific Research Station is hosting an ICOS measurement station in Stordalen.

 INTERACT is a circumarctic network of currently 82 terrestrial field bases in northern Europe, Russia, US, Canada, Greenland, Iceland, the Faroe Islands and Scotland, as well as stations in northern alpine areas.
 INTERACT specifically seeks to build capacity for research and monitoring in the European Arctic and beyond, and is offering access to numerous research stations through the Transnational Access program.
 Abisko Scientific Research Station has been a member of INTERACT since the start.